Written & Compiled by Graham Davey

 About the Author

-I have served as President of the British Psychological Society, and am currently Editor-in-Chief of Journal of Experimental Psychopathology and Psychopathology Review.
+I have served as President of the British Psychological Society, and am currently Editor-in-Chief of Journal of Experimental Psychopathology.

-When not writing about psychology I have the dubious distinction of supporting Leicester City F.C. - Oh, and I love eating curries (but I'm not yet quite so good at cooking them - but I'm sure I will be when I get my papers from Sidcup)!
+When not writing about psychology I have the dubious distinction of supporting Leicester City F.C. and Brighton & Hove Albion - Oh, and I love eating curries (but I'm not yet quite so good at cooking them - but I'm sure I will be when I get my papers from Sidcup)!